belle2/basf2/framework/doc/development/tuppr.rst

 .. warning::

-   If you cannot manage to split the pull requests please create a pull request with the code changes and make sure that, apart from the missing payload, it is approved by all necessary people and can be merged on short notice.
+   If you cannot manage to split the merge requests please create a merge request with the code changes and make sure that, apart from the missing payload, it is approved by all necessary people and can be merged on short notice.
-   Only then should you ask for an update of the globaltag by providing the pull request number and the new payloads to the globaltag manager.
+   Only then should you ask for an update of the globaltag by providing the merge request number and the new payloads to the globaltag manager.